maxine-red/alex/README.md

   "event": "train",
   "data": {
     "user": "<username>",
-    "inputs": <two dimensional array that is comprised of input vector data>, "outputs: <two dimensional array that is comprised of desired outputs>
+    "inputs": "<two dimensional array that is comprised of input vector data>", "outputs: "<two dimensional array that is comprised of desired outputs>" }
-  }
 }
 ```